jpjpjp/lm-v2-dev-portal-poc/api/v2/lunch-money-api-changelog.md

  #### Endpoints that return or operate on an array of transactions

 - **`GET /transactions`** has the following changes [View Docs](../v2/#tag/transactions-bulk/GET/transactions)
+  - To improve responsiveness, the following properties are not included in the returned Transation Objects by default:
+    - `plaid_metadata` - enable via the `include_metadata` query parameter
+    - `custom_metadata` - enable via the `include_metadata` query parameter
+    - `children` - enable via the `include_children` query parameter
+    - `files` - enable via the `include_files` query parameter
-  - Parents of split transaction are no longer returned.
+  - Parents of split transaction are no longer returned by default.
 This matches the behavior of the transactions page in the Lunch Money GUI.
-Parents of split transactions can be queried by passing the values of the `parent_id` property of a split transaction to the `GET /transactions/{id}` endpoint
+    - A query parameter `include_split_parents` can be set to true to override this behavior.
   - Transactions that have been grouped are no longer returned.
 Only the created transaction group is returned by default.
 Transactions that were grouped can be obtained by passing the ID of a transaction with the `is_group` property set to `true` to the `GET /transactions/group/{id}` endpoint.
   - The v1 query parameter `pending` has been renamed `include_pending` and can be set to "true" to have pending transactions included in the response.
     - As with the v1 `GET /transactions` endpoint the v2 endpoint does not return pending transactions by default.
-  - A new query parameter `include_custom_metadata` has been added.
-WHen set to "true" the returned transaction objects will include a `custom_metadata` property.
-    - Custom metadata can be included or updated to transactions created or modified via the API.
 - **`POST /transactions`** has the following changes [View Docs](../v2/#tag/transactions-bulk/POST/transactions)
   - The following properties have been renamed in the Create Transaction Object
     - `asset_id` is now `manual_account_id`